nigelvh/K7NVH-DC-PDU/README.md

 When first attaching the device to a windows based host, windows will attempt to find a driver and fail.
 You may then specify a driver.
 This is provided in K7NVH_PDU.inf.

 Once you have installed the driver, the PDU will register as a COM port device under windows, and you may access it with any serial/terminal application of your preference.

+### Windows 8 Users
+During the driver installation process on Windows 8 operating systems you may encounter *"The third-party INF does not contain digital signature information"* preventing the installation of the included PDU driver.
+The steps below outline the process for disabling driver signature enforcement on Windows 8/8.1 systems.

+**NOTE:** If your system uses BitLocker Drive Encryption, you will need your encryption key to gain access to advanced settings to disable driver signature enforcement.

+Windows 8 - Navigate to PC settings > General and look for the *Advanced startup* dialog.
+Click the **Restart now** button to access the advacnced startup dialog.
+Your system will now reboot.

+Windows 8.1 - Navigate to PC settings > Update and Recovery > Recovery and look for the *Advanced startup* dialog.
+Click the **Restart now** button to access the advacnced startup settings.
+Your system will now reboot.

+After rebooting select Troubleshoot > Advanced options > Startup Settings, click the **Restart** button, your machine will reboot a second time.

+After rebooting a second time you should be presented with the Windows Startup Settings dialog, choose *Disable driver signature enforcement* by pressing number `7` on your keyboard.
+Your machine will reboot automatically.

+Once rebooted, you should now be able to install the PDU drviers as outlined above.
+Once the appropriate driver is selected you will see a Windows Security dialog warning against the installation of the unsigned driver.
+Click **Install this driver software anyway** to complete the driver installation.